 The loneliness felt after the death of a spouse can be hard.
 After sharing your life with someone and living with them, going home to an empty house at night may feel overwhelming.
 A great way to combat this feeling is to meet new people.
 Whether it’s reaching out to family and friends, joining a book club, or attending a Church group, spending time with other people can make you feel more connected and less isolated.
 While you can never replace your spouse, it’s important to remember the other people you have in your life as well!

-3. Appreciate solitude
+3. Appreciate solitude.

 While it may seem contradictory, having some time to yourself can actually be very beneficial.
 It gives you time to learn more about yourself, and can open your heart and mind to hearing what God may be trying to tell you.
 There’s nothing wrong with spending some alone time to figure out who you are as a person, and find out what makes you happy.
+Think about what what you enjoyed before you were married, and revisit that passion or hobby.

 Above all else, God is always there for you to listen and comfort.
-Just as he was present during your marriage ceremony, he is present with you always to offer his grace.
+Just as He was present during your marriage ceremony, He is present with you always to offer His grace.

 Information gathered from “Living Alone After the Death of a Spouse” by Karen Katafiasz